hawkeye64/vue-laminate/docs/src/pages/developing/using.md

 1. `setTheme` (function): used to change the theme color.
 Example: `setTheme('red')`
 2. `currentTheme` (computed): contains the current them.
 This is a computed value.
 You must use it as `currentTheme.value`.
 3. `setElement` (function): for setting a specific element to bind with.
 Usually called in `onBeforeMount` or `onMounted` life-cycle hooks.
 If you want to bind to the complete page, the use `document.firstElementChild`, otherwise use a `ref` value for the specific component to bind.
+Call `setElement(null)` to turn off theming.

 ## Initial Themes and CSS classes